RagedUnicorn/docker-postgresql/README.md

 ## Healthcheck

-The production image supports a simple healthcheck whether the container port is reachable.
-This can be configured inside `docker-compose.yml`
+The production and the stack image supports a simple healthcheck whether the container is healthy or not.
+This can be configured inside `docker-compose.yml` or `docker-compose.stack.yml`

-Containers that depend on this container can make sure that it is up and running before starting up themselves.
+Containers that depend on this container can make sure that this container is up and running before starting up themselves.

 ```
 depends_on: